paschaldubem/Spotify_Analysis/README.md

 FROM streaming_history.sportify_history_2023;
 ```

-I also added two new columns, "date_played" and "time_played," to show the exact dates and times I streamed music
+I also added two new columns, `date_played` and `time_played`, to show the exact dates and times I streamed music

 ```sql
 -- Adding new columns 'date_played' and 'time_played'